Wood species

 photo source: https://www.facebook.com/xylino.ro/

-Maple can live up to 160 years, but it's best to cut it down by 60-70 years because after that age it starts to form heart rot.
-Young maple has a lighter, reddish-yellow colour, but as it matures the colour darkens, becoming more reddish.
-It has delicate and uniform grain, straight or twisted, depending on the conditions in which it has developed, annual rings are inconspicuous and pores are small and scattered throughout the annual ring.
+Maple can live up to 160 years, but it's best to cut it by 60-70 years of age because after this age it begins to form heart rot.
+Young maple wood has a lighter, reddish-yellow color, but as it matures the color darkens, becoming more reddish.
+Its fiber is delicate and uniform, straight or twisted, depending on the conditions in which it has grown, the annual rings are inconspicuous and the pores are small and scattered throughout the annual ring.

 maple wood

-surso foto: rarewoodsandveneersMaple wood is a soft wood that is not recommended as a structural timber.
-However, there is evidence that it was used in the foundations of many medieval cathedrals and even in the construction of the piers of the Rialto Bridge in Venice.
+surso foto: rarewoodsandveneersAlder wood is a soft wood that is not recommended as a strength wood in construction.
+However, there is evidence that it was used in the foundations of many medieval cathedrals and even in the construction of the pillars of the Rialto Bridge in Venice.
 And that's because it's highly resistant under water.
-It's a paradox, because above ground its resistance to rot is low and after cutting, it has to be quickly cut into planks and laid out to dry.
-In water, however, it seems to be in its element, its resistance being considerable.
+It is a paradox, because above the ground its resistance to rotting is low and after cutting, it has to be quickly cut into planks and dried.
+Under water, however, it seems to be in its element, its resistance is considerable.

 Another quality is high temperature resistance.
-This property, combined with its resistance to moisture, makes it very good for sauna construction.
-An important property - low thermal conductivity - makes it very suitable for benches or lounge chairs in saunas.
+This property, combined with moisture resistance, makes it very good for sauna construction.
+One important property - low thermal conductivity - makes it very suitable for sauna benches or recliners.

 maple wood